opennextjs/opennextjs-aws/packages/tests-e2e/README.md

 The 3 permutations are:

-1. App Dir only project
+1. App Router project
-2. Pages only project
+2. Pages Router project
-3. App Dir + Pages mixed project
+3. App + Pages Router project

 Their respective `tests/` folders are: